cliffordru/InstaAPI/README.md

 # InstaApi
 API for Instagram

-Copy Right 2016 - Clifford Gray, All rights reserved.
+© 2016 - Clifford Gray, All rights reserved.